 You are always ready to speak a language, no matter what level you are at.
 Even if you know just one word in a language, you can communicate (albeit limited).
 When I started learning my first foreign language (Spanish), it took me a very long time before I was comfortable speaking to others.
 The reason was that I very simply never felt “ready” and always needed to study more.
-Well, I’ve only had a quick flick through a grammar book and a couple of hours studying a phrasebook in Czech (no study since because of work) and I’m already saying a lot more in Czech than I was after my first several months of Spanish study.
-How am I doing it?
+Upon arriving in Prague, I only had a quick flick through a grammar book and a couple of hours studying a phrasebook in Czech (no study since because of work) and I was already saying a lot more in Czech than I was after my first several months of Spanish study.
+How did I do it?

 Spanglish, Franglais and other intermediate languages

-The point is that I will start with this “Czechish”, which is currently 99.99% English and 0.01% Czech and gradually tip that balance in the opposite direction.
-I will likely never speak perfectly (i.e. 100% Czech; that’s not fluency, it’s bilingual and does in fact take years and not 3 months!!), but maybe I can turn my “Czechish” into 90-95% Czech or more?
+The point is that I will start with this “Czechlish”, which is currently 99.99% English and 0.01% Czech and gradually tip that balance in the opposite direction.
+I will likely never speak perfectly (i.e. 100% Czech; that's not fluency, it's bilingual and does in fact take years and not 3 months!!), but maybe I can turn my “Czechlish” into 90-95% Czech or more?

-So, right now my Czech is still abismal.
+So, my Czech was abismal.
 I only learned off a few pages of phrases since I was tired when travelling, and I still have next to zero grammar or vocabulary.
-And yet… I have been mostly speaking in Czech since I got here!
-I have no intention of waiting until “I’m ready”.
-I’ll never be ready and I’ll always be ready depending on how you look at it, but by putting off actually speaking I’ll greatly slow down my learning process.
+And yet… I mostly speaking in Czech after arriving in Prague!
+I had no intention of waiting until “I'm ready”.
+I'll never be ready and I'll always be ready depending on how you look at it, but by putting off actually speaking I'll greatly slow down my learning process.
 I prefer to go for the optimistic upbeat version!
-I’m here to speak Czech so I started as soon as I got off the plane!
+I traveled there to speak Czech so I started as soon as I got off the plane!

 Talking the local language with your English-speaking friends

 How can you speak the language when you barely have a few words in it?
 I use the hell out of the small amount that I know, and I cheat!
-I love short-cuts and I will share a couple with you over the next few months!
-One way to cheat (when you are starting off), is to do very typical Spanglish/Franglais/Czechish thing and use both languages in one sentence.
+I love short-cuts and I will share a couple with you as often as I can!
+One way to cheat (when you are starting off), is to do very typical Spanglish/Franglais/Czechlish things and use both languages in one sentence.
 You should really only use this when you know that other person speaks some English.
-You’ll be ready soon for the almost-no-English speakers anyway!
+You'll be ready soon for the almost-no-English speakers anyway!
 If you learn a basic phrase like “Where is…?” (“Kde je” in Czech), then you can look up the word to put in after that most of the time.
-But if your dictionary isn’t handy?
+But what if your dictionary isn't handy?
 What the hell, just cheat!
 “Kde je… the library?”
 I would never use something like this with a stranger on the street, but with friends who speak both languages, why should I be stuck in English?
 For couples and friends that travel together and want to learn a language, it can really help if they try to get used to saying basic things like this to one another, even if the rest of the conversation is in English.
-Throwing in some of the local language’s “please”, “thank you” and “How are you?” even with your English speaking friends is a big step.
-A mistake a lot of expats make is sticking with English the entire time they don’t have to speak the local language.
-If you start out small, as time goes on you can say more and more and bring your Spanglish/Franglais/Czechish etc. further and further away from English
+Throwing in some of the local language's “please”, “thank you” and “How are you?” even with your English speaking friends is a big step.
+A mistake a lot of expats make is sticking with English the entire time they don't have to speak the local language.
+If you start out small, as time goes on you can say more and more and bring your Spanglish/Franglais/Czechlish etc. further and further away from English 🙂